 Corsair Harpoon RGB

-Corsair’s Harpoon RGB is an excellent mouse, and it’s also the best wireless gaming mouse for small hands.
+Corsair’s Harpoon RGB is an excellent mouse.
 It comes with all the features you’d expect from a great mouse, and Corsair’s Slipstream wireless technology promises sub-1ms response times for lag-free gaming.

 At only 99 grams, the mouse is very lightweight.
 The shape is contoured, and you get rubber side grips for excellent long term comfort.
 The mouse itself is sturdy and you can choose from a variety of grips on it.
 There are six fully programmable buttons, and the left and right clicks come with Omron switches, rated at 50 million clicks.
 The sensor inside is a 10000 DPI optical sensor, for tracking any movement, even the smallest one, and it’s extremely accurate.